When fitting new contact-breaker points in the

 How a dwell meter works

-The dwell angle varies according to the make of car; check it in a service manual or on the DATASHEETS.
+The dwell angle varies according to the make of car; check it in a service manual.
 There are two scales on the meter, one for four-cylinder engines and one for six-cylinder engines.
 Eight-cylinder vehicles are taken from the four-cylinder scale and halved.

 Connecting the meter